rutger-speksnijder/restphp/README.md

 [![License](https://poser.pugx.org/rutger/restphp/license)](https://packagist.org/packages/rutger/restphp)
 [![Build Status](https://travis-ci.org/rutger-speksnijder/restphp.svg?branch=master)](https://travis-ci.org/rutger-speksnijder/restphp)

-RestPHP is a very basic PHP package for creating RESTful API's.
-It supports OAuth2 authentication using this package: http://bshaffer.github.io/oauth2-server-php-docs/.
+RestPHP is a basic PHP library for creating RESTful API's.
+It supports OAuth2 authentication using this library: http://bshaffer.github.io/oauth2-server-php-docs/.

-The RestPHP package contains a base class from which can be extended to create API's.
-The package contains a simple Router class for setting routes for different HTTP methods.
+The RestPHP library contains a base class from which can be extended to create API's.
+The library contains a simple Router class for setting routes for different HTTP methods.

 ## Security
-The package can be configured to use OAuth2 to secure your API.
+The library can be configured to use OAuth2 to secure your API.
 The configuration parameters for this are explained in the "config.php" configuration file.
-The package used for creating and managing access tokens is located here: http://bshaffer.github.io/oauth2-server-php-docs/.
+The library used for creating and managing access tokens is located here: http://bshaffer.github.io/oauth2-server-php-docs/.
 You can google "OAuth2" to get more familiar with how it works.
 Security can also be turned off if you want to create your own method of authorization, or don't want to secure your API at all.

-The base API class uses the same endpoints as described in the tutorial for the package mentioned above (http://bshaffer.github.io/oauth2-server-php-docs/cookbook/), except without the ".php" suffix.
+The base API class uses the same endpoints as described in the tutorial for the library mentioned above (http://bshaffer.github.io/oauth2-server-php-docs/cookbook/), except without the ".php" suffix.

 ## Supported content types
 RestPHP can return data in multiple content types.
 The following types are supported: